 The removed official, however, still can also be charged and tried in a court of law.

-Past impeachment outcomes: Since the Constitution was ratified in 1790, the House has impeached 19 federal officials, including two presidents: Andrew Johnson (1868) and Bill Clinton (1998).
+Past impeachment outcomes: Since the Constitution was ratified in 1790, the House has impeached 19 federal officials, including three presidents: Andrew Johnson (1868), Bill Clinton (1998), and Donald Trump (2020).

-Both Johnson and Clinton were acquitted.
+Johnson, Clinton, and Trump (in 2020) were acquitted.
 Of the other officials, eight (all judges) were convicted, and seven were acquitted.
 Four did not go to trial: Three resigned and one was removed from office after impeachment.

 Richard Nixon resigned as president in August 1974, after the House Judiciary Committee drew up three articles of impeachment but before the full House could vote on them.